kuzmin-ilya/u-slon/README.md

 Programmator connection is inside the enclosure.
 Output plugs are only USB and 2 Jacks (6.3 mm).
 Pulse output has contacts galvanically separated from the rest circuit.
-Trigger output has the contact with trigger pulses with the fixed positive amplitude and the ground contact.
+Trigger output has the contact with trigger pulses having the fixed positive amplitude and the ground contact.

 ![U-SLON output](case/out-plugs.svg)